omise/bluepine/README.md

 | spec | `string` | Specification of the value (for referencing only) |
 | spec_uri | `string` | URI of `spec` |

-### Custom Attribute
+### Custom attribute

-If you want to add your own custom attribute.
-Simply create a new class and make it extends from `Attribute` and then register it to `Attributes` registry.
+To add your custom attribute. create a new class, make it extend from `Attribute`, and then register it with the `Attributes` registry.

 ```ruby
 class AwesomeAttribute < Bluepine::Attributes::Attribute